 Postdoctoral Position Available:

-The Payseur lab is located in the Laboratory of Genetics at the Universityof Wisconsin-Madison.
-Bret Payseur is dedicated to providing a supportive and stimulating training environment.
+The Payseur lab is located in the Laboratory of Genetics at the University of Wisconsin-Madison, a department with a storied history in genetics and evolutionary biology.
 The department and the university are home to a highly interactive collection of faculty with broad and deep expertise across the life sciences.
-The Payseur lab enjoys local collaborations with leaders in molecular genetics, statistical genetics, computational biology and evolutionary biology.
+The lab enjoys local collaborations with leaders in genomics, statistical genetics, computational biology, molecular genetics, and evolutionary biology.
 The University of Wisconsin-Madison is consistently ranked as a top public university and is renowned for its strength in biological research.
-Madison is a vibrant place to live, offering excellent restaurants, a thriving arts community, and an impressive assemblage of bike paths and lakes.
-Madison is only a few hours driving distance from Chicago and Milwaukee.
+Madison is rated as one of the best places to live (https://livability.com/best-places/top-100-best-places-to-live/2019), offering excellent restaurants, a thriving arts community, and an impressive assemblage of parks, bike paths, and lakes only a few hours driving distance from Chicago and Milwaukee.

-To apply, please email to Bret Payseur (email@example.com) a SINGLE PDF consisting of three pieces: (1) a one-page research statement clearly explaining the qualifications for the position and the motivation for applying, (2) an updated CV, and (3) contact information for three references.
+To apply, please email to Bret Payseur (email@example.com) a SINGLE PDF consisting of three pieces: (1) a brief (less than one page) research statement that clearly explains the motivation for applying, (2) an updated CV, and (3) contact information for two references.
 Review of applications will begin immediately.
-Please contact Bret Payseur with any questions.
+Interested individuals are encouraged to contact Bret Payseur with any questions.
+Informal inquiries are welcome.